 This is handy info for anyone wanting to start a podcast.
 So, we thought it would be nice to share exactly what gear we use in our setup.
 Hopefully this will help future podcasters as they setup their home (or mobile) studios.

 So without any further ado, here's our rig:

-- We connect each of these mics via XLR cables to a Behringer U-Phoria UMC202HD Audio Interface.
+We connect each of these mics via XLR cables to a Zoom H6 Handy Recorder and record onto an SD card.

-- If we need to record and we aren't in the same room, we will use Zoom (audio + video) or Zencastr (audio only) to connect and record the show (editing will still be done in Audacity or Garageband).
-Zencastr is easier to use, but Zoom allows us to use video, which we prefer because it helps conversation flow naturally.
+If we need to record and we aren't in the same room, we’ll mix things up.
+Sometime we use Google Hangouts, other times we use Zoom (audio + video) or Zencastr (audio only).
+Zencastr is easier to use, but Zoom and Google Hangouts allow us to use video, which we prefer because it helps conversation flow more naturally.